 Designing a part that’s suitable for injection molding versus one that’s suitable for machining, thermoforming, or 3D printing means taking into consideration some of the differences between the various fabrication techniques and recognizing when your project is better suited to one or the other.
 Typical parts you might want to injection mold include joints, brackets, or housings.
 For example, most consumer electronic tools are made with a plastic shell (housing) that’s injection molded and used for the body of the tool.

-Connekt LLC manufactures custom plastic molding in San Francisco CA, plastic parts, and CNC machined Custom plastic parts in San Francisco CAfor a variety of applications and industries.
+Connekt LLC manufactures custom plastic molding in Auburn CA, plastic parts, and CNC machined Custom plastic parts in Auburn CAfor a variety of applications and industries.
 We don’t just make and sell plastic parts – We are a contract manufacturer, so we make the plastic injection mold tooling, and the plastic parts themselves, for our customers, according to their designs and specifications.